Moqa-Dev/Kajo/README.md

         * Supported using Bearer authentication
         * built in top of Microsoft Identity
     * Authorization:
-        * Genric & Extensible Authorization integrated in the template using dynamic permissions
+        * Generic  & Extensible Authorization integrated in the template using dynamic permissions
-        * roles can be dynamically assigned to users
+        * Roles can be dynamically assigned to users
     * Permissions:
         * Permissions logic is implemented for dynamic assignment of permissions to roles
 * OData: